 Gregory Hammond (Ph.D, History, University of Texas at Austin) is an Assistant Professor of History at Austin Peay State University’s Department of History and Philosophy.
 His book The Women’s Suffrage Movement and Feminism in Argentina from Roca to Peròn examines how and why women won their voting rights when they did in Argentina, and his present research examines the same issue for Peru.
 Dr. Hammond is active in the Sister City program between Nashville and Mendoza, Argentina, and will be teaching at the Soto Cano airbase in Honduras in the Fall of 2013.

-Joseph Lawrence Harrington (Doctor of Jurisprudence, Vanderbilt School of Law) is Chief Deputy Attorney General for the State of Tennessee.
-Prior to this he was based in Mexico where he served as the U.S. Executive Director at the Inter-American Development Bank from 1995 until December of 2001.
-In Mexico, Mr. Harrington also served as U.S. Executive Director of the Inter-American Investment Corporation and represented the U.S. on the Donors Committee of the Multilateral Investment Fund, both of whichpromote private sector investment in the countries of Latin America and the Caribbean.
+Joseph Lawrence Harrington (Doctor of Jurisprudence, Vanderbilt School of Law) is Chief Policy Deputy Attorney General for the State of Tennessee.
+Prior to this he was based in Mexico where he served as the U.S. Representative of the Inter-American Development Bank from 2004 to 2008.
+From 1995 until December of 2001 Mr. Harrington was appointed by the White House as U.S. Executive Director of the Inter-American Development Bank.
+He also represented the U.S. on the board of the Inter-American Investment Corporation and the Donors Committee of the Multilateral Investment Fund, both of which promote private sector investment in the countries of Latin America and the Caribbean.